sapcc/openstack-audit-middleware/README.md

 Enabling audit middleware
 =========================
 To enable auditing, _oslo.messaging_ should be installed.
 If not, the middleware will write audit events to the application log instead.

-Auditing can be enabled for a specific service by editing the services's `api-paste.ini` file to include the following filter definition:
+Auditing is enabled by editing the services's `api-paste.ini` file to include the following filter definition:

     [filter:audit]